-The major route of elimination for paraguat once it has entered the blood stream is via the kidneys where it is actively secreted by organic cation transport systems (see review by Chan et al., 1998).
-This process becomes saturated at fairly low plasma concentrations (3-4 nmol/ml; 0.5-0.75μg/ml) in the rat (Chan et al., 1997).
-At higher plasma concentrations paraquat is nephrotoxic, large oral or systemic doses administered to rats or mice producing morphological changes to the proximal renal tubules, including hydropic degeneration with occasional evidence of necrotic epithelial cells and of renal tubular regeneration (Clark et al., 1966; Lock and Ishmael, 1979).
+The major route of elimination for paraquat once it has entered the bloodstream is via the kidneys where it is actively secreted by organic cation transport systems (see review by Chan et al., 1998).
+This process becomes saturated at fairly low plasma concentrations (3-4 nmol/ml; 0.5-0.7 μg/ml) in the rat (Chan et al., 1997).
+At higher plasma concentrations paraquat is nephrotoxic.
+Large oral or systemic doses administered to rats or mice produce morphological changes to the proximal renal tubules, including hydropic degeneration with occasional evidence of necrotic epithelial cells and of renal tubular regeneration (Clark et al., 1966; Lock and Ishmael, 1979).
 Chronic exposure to mice via their drinking water showed ultrastructural evidence for proliferation of smooth endoplasmic reticulum and the presence of lipid containing bodies in proximal tubule cells (Fowler and Brooks, 1971).
-Renal tubular necrosis is more marked in the dog and rabbit following large toxic doses with clear evidence of degeneration of proximal tubular cells with the presence of casts in the tubular lumen (Clark et al., 1966; McElligott, 1972; Yonemitsu et al., 1986; Giri et al., 1982; Nagata et al., 1992a).
-Prior to the onset of renal tubular necrosis, paraquat-induced renal functional changes including diuresis, albuminuria, glucosuria and elevations in plasma urea and creatinine in the rat (Lock and Ishmael, 1979), dog (Giri et al., 1982; Nagata et al., 1992a) and cynomologus monkey (Purser and Rose, 1979).
-The precise mechanism of renal functional impairment is not known, it probably involves altered renal haemodynamics as well as accumulation of paraquat into proximal renal tubules leading to cellular necrosis.
-There is some evidence that paraguat may reduce renal blood flow based on the finding of elevated renal plasma renin activity in the dog after dosing (Giri et al., 1982) and hypovolaemia in the rat (Lock, 1979).
-Paraquat is thought to enter renal tubular cells by an organic cation transport system, thereby enabling it to concentrate to many time that present in the plasma (Ecker et al., 1975a; Lock and Ishmael, 1979; Hawksworth et al., 1981; Wright and Wunz, 1995; Groves et al., 1995; Chan et al., 1996 a, 1996b, 1997).
-The accumulation can be blocked by other organic cations such as tetraethylammonium and quinine but is not affected by the polyamines, putrescine or spermine (Groves et al., 1995; Chan et al., 1996a).
+Renal tubular necrosis is more marked in the dog and rabbit following large toxic doses with clear evidence of degeneration of proximal tubular cells with the presence of casts in the tubular lumen (Clark et al., 1966; Giri et al., 1982; McElligott, 1972; Nagata et al., 1992a; Yonemitsu, 1986).
+Prior to the onset of renal tubular necrosis, paraquat-induced renal functional changes occur including diuresis, albuminuria, glucosuria, and elevations in plasma urea and creatinine in the rat (Lock and Ishmael, 1979), dog (Giri et al., 1982; Nagata et al., 1992a), and cynomologus monkey (Purser and Rose, 1979).
+The precise mechanism of renal functional impairment is not known; it probably involves altered renal hemodynamics as well as accumulation of paraquat into proximal renal tubules leading to cellular necrosis.
+There is some evidence that paraquat may reduce renal blood flow based on the finding of elevated renal plasma renin activity in the dog after dosing (Giri et al., 1982) and hypovolaemia in the rat (Lock, 1979).
+Paraquat is thought to enter renal tubular cells by an organic cation transport system, thereby enabling it to concentrate to many times that present in the plasma (Chan et al., 1996a, 1996b, 1997; Ecker et al., 1975a; Groves et al., 1995; Hawksworth et al., 1981; Lock and Ishmael, 1979; Wright and Wunz, 1995).
+The accumulation can be blocked by other organic cations such as tetraethylammonium and quinine but is not affected by the polyamines, putrescine, or spermine (Chan et al., 1996a; Groves et al., 1995).
 Thus the accumulation of paraquat into renal tubular cells occurs via a different transport system to that which leads to its accumulation in the lung.
-Once inside a renal tubular cell paraquat can redox cycle (Baldwin et al., 1975, Tomita, 1991) producing superoxide anion and hence trigger the cascade of biochemical events leading to cytotoxicity similar to that discussed for the lung (Lock and Ishmael, 1979; Molck and Friis, 1997).
+Once inside a renal tubular cell paraquat can redox cycle (Baldwin et al., 1975; Tomita, 1991), producing superoxide anion and hence trigger the cascade of biochemical events leading to cytotoxicity similar to that discussed for the lung (Lock and Ishmael, 1979; Molck and Friis, 1997).

-Regardless of the mechanism, the consequence of a reduced renal excretion is that more paraquat is available in the plasma, to accumulate into the lung.
+Regardless of the mechanism, the consequence of a reduced renal excretion is that more paraquat is available in the plasma to accumulate into the lung.
 Thus, maintenance of renal function to facilitate paraquat excretion from the body is critically important for cases of human poisoning (see later).